KyleRego/KyleRego.github.io/README.md

 # KyleRego.github.io

-This repo contains the Markdown files and assets of my Jekyll website: [kylerego.github.io](https://kylerego.github.io).
-It also includes this URL's original website as a git submodule.
+Here are the Markdown files and assets of my Jekyll website found here: [kylerego.github.io](https://kylerego.github.io).
+The original website served at this URI is included as a git submodule.

-The theme, a fork of [Swiss](https://github.com/broccolini/swiss), is in a separate repository: [KyleRego/swiss](https://github.com/KyleRego/swiss).
+The theme (a fork of [Swiss](https://github.com/broccolini/swiss)) is in a separate repository: [KyleRego/swiss](https://github.com/KyleRego/swiss).